Virtual Guides Training Seminar, aka V-GTS

 - If we have any room left over (and that’s a big “if”), then we may open the remaining spaces to freelance guides who have work on the river in 2021.
 See below for Freelance Requirements.
 Freelance costs are $275 for the upper half and $375 for the lower half).

 Freelance requirements are:

-1) must have work on the river in 2014.
+1) must have work on the river in 2021.

 2) must have all your medical requirements and other guide certifications fulfilled as specified by Grand Canyon National Park, OR,

 3) you must be a licensed guide on another river, actively working towards becoming a guide in Grand Canyon.